-If the case manager determines that they require to make a decision to dispute liability, it is to be internally peer reviewed to determine if it is a soundly based decision.
+If the case manager determines they are required to make a decision to dispute liability, it is to be internally peer reviewed to determine if it is a soundly based decision.

 Guild Insurance must also give written notice to the injured worker and employer once determines that a dispute decision is to be made.